 Plus, choosing the right dog food with the proper nutrients, vitamins, and enzymes, are vital for our dog’s oral health.

-Jerky treats do not provide much prevention from plaque.
+Jerky treats do not provide much prevention from plaque but can help with gut balance.

 You want to be careful of some dog treats as they contain too many empty calories.